 What's in it for you?

-- Welder in steel fabrication, manufacturing, construction, pulp and paper mills, mines, refineries, heavy equipment shops and shipyards
+- Metal fabricator or welder in steel fabrication, manufacturing, construction, pulp and paper mills, mines, refineries, heavy equipment shops and shipyards

 Across these career outcomes, salaries in Canada range from:

 $29,800 to $130,000